michaelmaguire/exchange/README.md

 michaelmaguire@Michaels-Mac-mini exchange % ./exchange --client --filename inputFile.csv
 ```

-Note that with proper network configuration, you should need to start all of these instances on the same machine.
+Note that with proper network configuration, you shouldn't need to start all of these instances on the same machine.